MikFuentes/BTreeDataBase/README.md

 ### Parameters
 `key`
-- A `long` data type representing the key value of a node
+- `long` data type representing the key value of a node

 `word`
-- A `String` data type representing the value stored in a node
+- `String` data type representing the value stored in a node